 Brixen welcomed the elephant with open arms.
 Arriving in the village just before Christmas, an innkeeper provided a home for the young bull for 14 days.
 The inn where Soliman stayed still stands and welcomes guests to this day.
 Appropriately named Hotel Elephant, a centuries-old fresco on the oldest part of the hotel’s facade continues to tell the tale of what was certainly an exotic and magical creature to the residents of Brixen at the time.

-When to Visit Brixen’s Christmas Market
+When to Visit Brixen’s Christmas Market in 2023

 Restaurant Fink is a delightful place to eat either before or after the show if you still have room after wandering the Christmas Market.
 Their dessert dishes are divine.
 The restaurant is conveniently located in Brixen’s old town.
 It is one of only 25 establishments in South Tyrol to earn the official designation “Südtiroler Gasthaus”.
 This means Restaurant Fink meets the rigid standards necessary to ensure guests an authentic South Tyrolean dining experience.

-Getting to Brixen – Let Enchantment be Your Guide
+Getting to Brixen – Let Enchantment Be Your Guide

 Getting to Brixen is easy.
 It is located right off Autostrada A22 and is just 30 minutes northeast of Bolzano.
 We had no problems finding parking near the town center.
 Winding through its cobblestone alleys to the Piazza Duomo is a delight all by itself.